 The Analyst’s Role

-Often your job requires you to analyze information, interpret it in light of your organization’s needs and priorities, and present your interpretation in a way that is sensitive to your audience’s culture and its impact on their behavior.
-Learning to monitor social media channels within your industry, profession and business community can help you develop your “antenna” – a sensitivity to audience needs, requirements and trends – that can then help you better communicate your analyses and interpretations, raise awareness, enlist support and stimulate action.
+Often your job requires you to analyze information, interpret it in light of your organization’s needs and priorities, and present your interpretation in a way that is sensitive to your audience’s culture and your impact on their behavior.
+Learning to monitor social media channels within your industry, profession and business community can help you develop your “antenna” – a sensitivity to audience needs, requirements and trends – that can then help you better communicate your analyses and interpretations, raise awareness, enlist support, stimulate action and lead change.

-Time spent on social media channels can also help you make sense of information, intelligently filter it, separating signal from noise and drawing more solid conclusions about the relative value of other voices and sources.
+Time spent on social media channels can also help you make sense of information, intelligently filter it, separate signal from noise and draw better-informed conclusions about the relative value of other voices and sources you encounter online.

 The Designer’s Role

 Designers need to balance multiple roles, such as upward accountability for results as well as lateral, cross-organizational collaboration.
 Use of social media technologies helps you perform these functions better.
 Even simple schedule, project, chat, survey and other collaboration tools help you improve the quality and timeliness of your contribution to results.
 Enterprise software tools may often include intra-organizational social features, such as chat and wiki.

 Crowdsourcing your ideas invites a broad array of new ideas and inputs, and helps validate a concrete course of action.
 Since it is widely accepted that at any given point in time the smartest people on any subject probably do not work with you or for you, consider crowdsourcing!
 Invite others’ input, learn to mediate and moderate among various idea directions, and you can achieve far better results, and possibly even avoid costly mistakes.